pflanze/functional-perl/docs/howto.md

 the program needs this, it should be the value of this expression".
-The declaration can hence describe a data structure that's possibly (much) bigger than what's actually used, bigger than the available memory or even infinitely big.
+The declaration can hence describe a data structure that's possibly (much) bigger than what's actually used, bigger than the available memory or even infinitely big (for example a linked list holding all natural numbers, 1..infinity).
 This makes the code defining the data structure simpler and more reusable because it does not encode the pattern of the particular need into it.
+If the data structure that's lazily generated is a linked list, we call it a stream (or *functional* stream to make clear we're not talking about filehandles or similar), but the same benefits can apply to trees and other data structures.

 The reason that this only becomes possible with purely functional code is that if the expression depends on the time when it is being